1. Althen Sensors

 • Combined controls

-In many cases, joysticks can control several actions simultaneously, e.g. the simultaneous rotation and movement of a robot arm.
+In many situations, joysticks can control multiple actions at the same time, such as rotating and moving a robotic arm simultaneously.
 This saves time and increases efficiency.

 • Flexibility and adaptability

-Joysticks can often be individually programmed or configured to perform certain actions or meet specific requirements.
+Joysticks can often be individually programmed or configured to perform specific actions or to meet application-specific requirements.

 A perfect fit for every application